 If you have an interest only or part & part mortgage, it is your responsibility to ensure that you have sufficient funds to repay the amount borrowed on an interest only basis and (where applicable) any accrued interest at the end of the term.
 This could be by using a savings or investment product, such as an endowment, a pension or an ISA, or a combination of these, or the sale of the mortgaged property or any other property.
 However, if you intend to sell the mortgaged property and this is your main residence, you must ensure that it is likely to provide you with enough funds to repay your mortgage and allow you to buy another cheaper property which is suitable for your needs.

 If you've not made any arrangements to pay off the capital at the end of the term, you should make arrangements now.
 You should contact us, or an independent financial adviser, as soon as possible.

 Your mortgage will operate on one of the above repayment types, or a combination of both.
 Please check the details to ensure that your mortgage continues to meet your own needs.
 In all cases, it is important that you consider how the mortgage will be repaid if you pass away or how payments will be maintained in the event of you having a critical illness.
 If you don’t have adequate arrangements in place to protect your mortgage in these circumstances, it is important that you consider your financial protection requirements.
 One of our team will be happy to help you consider your options if required.
 Life and Critical Illness Cover is provided by our protection partner, Legal & General.
-Just to make you aware we offer a 'restricted advice service' in relation to financial protection products, which means we can only offer products and services from Legal & General and selected fund managers.
+Just to make you aware we offer a 'restricted advice service' in relation to financial protection products, which means we can only offer financial protection products from Legal & General.

 How your mortgage operates